annielibs/CISC3141FinalProject/server/PROGRESS_LOG.md

 - Implement User login
 - Implement new features (e.g. visibility)
 - Consult with group on what features to implement next
+- Create a basic seed script to populate the database

 ### Documentation 📝
 - Update diagrams as more features/attributes introduced